Nawamis

 Nawamis (singular: namus) are circular prehistoric megalithic stone tombs located in the Sinai Peninsula in Egypt.
 Sites called nawamis are also found in Oman and Yemen.
-Human remains found in the tombs date from 4000–3150 BCE, the Chalcolithic era of prehistoric Egypt and the Levant.
+Human remains found in the tombs date from 4000 to 3150 BCE, the Chalcolithic era of prehistoric Egypt and the Levant.

 Nawamis are constructed from sandstone, about 2–2.5 m high and 3–6 m in diameter, and have openings facing west.

 Some authorities believe the stone structures are younger than the remains.